 Let’s face it.
 Gone are the days when you can rely on getting a hefty steady pension at the end of your productive years.
 The reality is that to have a future worth looking forward to, you need to prepare and it’s best to prepare early!
 In this article, we’ll go over three ways you can proactively prepare for retirement right now.
 Let’s start with retirement preparation strategies-

 Track spending and stick to a budget

-Money is a source of stress for many people, no matter the income level they’re at-and a lot of the stress comes from not knowing where people actually spend their money.
-From those who make enough to those scraping to make ends meet, spending money without conscientiously tracking is a bad practice that can spell financial doom, especially in the future.
+Money is a source of stress for many people, no matter the income level they’re at-and a lot of the stress comes from not knowing where people spend their money.
+For those who make enough of those scraping to make ends meet, spending money without conscientiously tracking is bad practice that can spell financial doom, especially in the future.

 Assess your assets